jwvillain/quickPCR/README.md

 col_fun(seq(-3, 3))

-#Create dataframe for pheatmap and populate it with Z-scores calculated by quickZScore()
+#Create dataframe for heatmap and populate it with Z-scores calculated by quickZScore()
 #In this case, columns should represent samples.
 Rows should represent genes.
 heatmap_df<-data.frame(matrix(
   ncol = length(unique(ZScore_AU_Normalize$Sample_Name)),